-Sabaragamuwa tea gives dark yellow-brown with a reddish tint in cup
+Sabaragamuwa tea gives dark yellow-brown with a reddish tint in the cup

-The tea of Sabaragamuwa, like those of Ruhuna, are mainly low-grown.
+The teas of Sabaragamuwa are similar to those of Ruhuna tea and are mainly low-grown.
 Its estates range in elevation from sea level to around 2,500 feet.

 This is ascribed to the reduced monsoon exposure of Sabaragamuwa tea as opposed to that of Ruhuna.
-The flavour is strongly marked, especially with respect to low-grown examples.
+The flavor is strongly marked, especially with respect to low-grown examples.

-These are general comments, however, and need not apply to all teas produced in Sabaragamuwa.
-The districts contain a number of sub-districts such as: Ratnapura, Rakwana, Kaltura, Matara & Weligama close to the Southern coast.
+The districts contain a number of sub-districts such as Ratnapura, Rakwana, Kaltura, Matara & Weligama close to the southern coast.